oeg-upm/OWL-To-OAS-Specification/docs/mapping.md

 Note that due to the aforementioned annotation properties are usually included in several languages (e.g. `xml:lang="en"`)  it will be necessary to specify what language will be used in the OAS.
 This decision will depend on the developer.

+#### <a id="resourcenaming"></a>Path naming strategy

+In REST APIs a clear strategy on how to define resource URIs is defined.
+Therefore, in the OAS this strategy should be adopted in order to be consistent with the REST API paradigm.
+Summarizing, the main rules on how resource URIs should be structured are:
+- Use a slash separator to indicate a hierarchical relationship.
+- Use hyphens instead of underscores to delimit words.
+- Use lowercase letters in URI paths.
+- Use plural for naming collections.

+Regarding this mapping, when the label annotation (`rdfs:label`, `skos:label`) of the ontology class is available the aforementioned rules should be adopted when translating the label value to the corresponding Path Item name.

+However, in those cases where label annotations are not included in the ontology it will be necessary to adopt other naming strategy for Paths Items.
+The alternative strategy may be taking the term name from the ontology term path, e.g. http://w3id.org/example/def/#term_name.
+In this solution it is important to consider that the resource naming strategy in ontologies is not made in a standardized way and the only the rule is to keep it consistent, whichever is chosen.
+As a result, two cases may happen:

+1. _Meaningful URIs_, where ontology classes and properties have natural language names.
+For example, following a UpperCamelCase format.
+2. _Opaque URIs_, where ontology classes and properties have obfuscated names.
+For exmaple, using specific codes.

-Finally, in those cases where the label annotations are not included in the ontology it will be necessary to adopt other naming strategy for the Schema Objects and Paths Items.
-The alternative strategy may be to take the term name from the ontology term path, e.g. http://w3id.org/example/def/#term_name.
-However, this strategy may not be useful when the ontology has opaque URIs because a human being looking at the schema or path can't figure out what’s on the other end.
-Thus, developers should name them is such a manner that conveys an understandable REST API’s resource model to its potential client developers instead of opaque design.
+In the first case, the REST API naming strategy may be followed in the same manner as the label translation to the corresponding Path Item.
+In the second case, this strategy may not be useful because a human being looking at the schema or path can not figure out what is on the other end.
+Thus, developers should name the Path Item is such a manner that conveys an understandable REST API’s resource to its potential client developers instead of the opaque design.

+#### <a id="resourcenaming"></a>Schema Objects naming strategy

+The Schema Objects naming  may include objects and properties and, as the case of Path Items, when the label annotation (`rdfs:label`, `skos:label`) of the ontology class/property is available the label value must be used to name them.
+To this end, blank spaces must be removed and depending on the developer's decision the names may follow, for example, a UpperCamelCase structure to name objects and a lowerCamelCase to name properties.
+Remember that these names must be in singular.

+However, in those cases where label annotations are not included in the ontology it will be necessary to adopt other naming strategy for Schema Objects.
+The alternative strategy may be taking the term name from the ontology term path, e.g. http://w3id.org/example/def/#term_name.
+This strategy might involve two cases that may be solved according as follows:
+1. _Meaningful URIs_, in this case the naming strategy may be followed in the same manner as the label value translation to the corresponding Schema Object.
+2. _Opaque URIs_, in this case developers should name the Path Item is such a manner that conveys an understandable REST API’s resource to its potential client developers instead of the opaque design.

 #### <a id="limitations"></a>Limitations

-It is worth noting that complex representations are not supported by the mapping.
+It is worth noting that complex boolean combinations are not supported by the mapping.
 Some of these cases are:

-- subclass of the intersection between classes: ClassA `rdfs:subClassOf` (ClassB `owl:intersectionOf` ClassC), e.g. Father is a Man and Parent.
-- subclass of the union between classes: ClassA `rdfs:subClassOf` (ClassB `owl:unionOf` ClassC), e.g. Parent is equivalent to the union of Mother and Father.
 - subclass of the intersection between a class and the negation of other class: ClassA `rdfs:subClassOf` (ClassB `owl:intersectionOf` (`owl:complementOf` ClassC)), e.g. Childless Person is a Person who is not a Parent.
 - Complex range restrictions on a property such as the union of two intersections: (ClassA `owl:intersectionOf` ClassB) `owl:unionOf` (ClassC `owl:intersectionOf` ClassD)